vyos/vyos-documentation/docs/contributing/build-vyos.rst

 The most obvious reasons could be:

-* ``vyos-build`` repo is outdate, please ``git pull`` to update to the latest release Kernel version from us.
+* ``vyos-build`` repo is outdated, please ``git pull`` to update to the latest release kernel version from us.

-* You have your own custom Kernel `*.deb` packages in the `packages` folder but missed to create all required out-of tree modules like Accel-PPP, WireGuard, Intel QAT, Intel NIC
+* You have your own custom kernel `*.deb` packages in the `packages` folder but neglected to create all required out-of tree modules like Accel-PPP, WireGuard, Intel QAT, Intel NIC

 Building The Kernel
 -------------------

-The Kernel build is quiet easy, most of the required steps can be found in the ``vyos-build/packages/linux-kernel/Jenkinsfile`` but we will walk you through it.
+The kernel build is quite easy, most of the required steps can be found in the ``vyos-build/packages/linux-kernel/Jenkinsfile`` but we will walk you through it.

-Clone the Kernel source to `vyos-build/packages/linux-kernel/`:
+Clone the kernel source to `vyos-build/packages/linux-kernel/`:

 .. code-block:: none

   $ cd vyos-build/packages/linux-kernel/
   $ git clone https://git.kernel.org/pub/scm/linux/kernel/git/stable/linux.git

-Checkout the required Kernel version - see ``vyos-build/data/defaults.json`` file (example uses kernel 4.19.146):
+Check out the required kernel version - see ``vyos-build/data/defaults.json`` file (example uses kernel 4.19.146):

 .. code-block:: none